El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 As mentioned, El Niño also has a long-term effect on global weather patterns.
 The change in water temperature affects the major wind currents in the upper atmosphere.
 It is these major wind currents that have a profound effect on the weather systems worldwide.

-Some regions experience a wetter short-term climate change, with extended periods of precipitation and more extreme weather events.
+Some regions experience wetter short-term climate conditions, with extended periods of precipitation and more extreme weather events.
 Many areas around the world, however, are experiencing much drier weather conditions, as rain-bearing weather systems are now being moved away from these regions.

 Regions like Southern Africa, Australia, Indonesia, and India are subjected to prolonged periods of dry conditions during this period.
 This has led to droughts being declared in some of these countries.